EC-KitY/EC-KitY/README.md

 ![PyPI](https://img.shields.io/pypi/v/eckity)

-**EC-KitY** is a Python tool kit for doing evolutionary computation.
+**EC-KitY** is a Python tool kit for doing evolutionary computation, and it is scikit-learn compatible.
-It is scikit-learn-compatible and is distributed under the GNU General Public License v3.0.
-Currently we have implemented tree-based genetic programming (GP), but EC-KitY will grow!
+Currently we have implemented Genetic Algorithm (GA) and tree-based Genetic Programming (GP), but EC-KitY will grow!

 **EC-KitY** is:
 - A comprehensive toolkit for running evolutionary algorithms